I have felt unworthy of love for a lot of my life. A common question that replayed in my head during my high school years was:

 Let’s face it: we all talk to people of the opposite sex.
 Just because a boy and girl (or boy and boy, or girl and girl) are friends doesn’t mean there is more to the story.

 Avoid the temptation to snoop your partner’s phone, Facebook messages, or email account.
 While this could temporarily calm your nerves when you see nothing afoul, it is also a behavior that could quickly become addictive, not to mention damaging for relationship trust when they find out Big Brother is watching.
+Worse, don’t put them on chastity cages avoiding booty calls when you are both far away from each other.

 6. Stop putting off uncomfortable conversations.